-To listen, engage and educate in order to offer care, support, hope and guidance to the oppressed and marginalized; To coach therapists, counselors and clergy in an effort to encourage the highest quality of care and compassion; To provide tips and resources for individuals, caregivers, groups and organizations; To raise awareness of human rights and family related topics.
+The aim of Cardinal Care Group is to listen, engage and educate in order to offer care, support, hope and guidance to the oppressed and marginalized, to provide tips and resources for individuals, caregivers, groups and organizations, and to raise awareness of social injustice and public health related topics.

-Certified mental health coaches and pastoral counselors differ from licensed therapists.
+You should know that I am not a medical professional or a licensed counselor (see the Disclaimer at the top of this page).
+Certified mental health coaches and pastoral counselors differ from government-licensed therapists.
 Please visit this PAGE for more information on this topic.

 “Social work practice is a public trust that requires of its practitioners: integrity, compassion, belief in the dignity and worth of human beings, respect for individual differences, a commitment to service, and a dedication to truth.” – From the NASW News (Feb.
 1961), retrieved at the NASW website (January 30, 2017)